Montebello, California: Geography

-Montebello is located 8 mi east of downtown Los Angeles at the southwestern part of the San Gabriel Valley.
+Montebello is located 8 mi east of downtown Los Angeles.
+The city is considered to be part of the Gateway Cities while the northern part of the city is in the San Gabriel Valley.
 The surrounding cities are Monterey Park, South San Gabriel, and Rosemead to the north, Commerce to the south, Pico Rivera to the east, and Los Angeles and East Los Angeles to the west.
-It is also sometimes considered part of the Gateway Cities, and the city is a member of the Gateway Cities Council of Governments.
+The city is a member of the Gateway Cities Council of Governments.

-According to the United States Census Bureau, the city has a total area of 8.4 sqmi, of which 8.3 sqmi are land and 0.04 sqmi or 1.32% is water.
+According to the United States Census Bureau, the city has a total area of 8.4 sqmi, of which 8.3 sqmi are land and 0.04 sqmi or 0.48% is water.

 Climate

 Demographics

+Montebello first appeared as a city in the 1930 U.S. Census as part of the newly-formed but now defunct Montebello Township (1930 pop.
+38,641).